dropik/receipt-scan-serverless/dependencies/test/googletest-1.14.0/docs/gmock_cook_book.md

 # gMock Cookbook

 You can find recipes for using gMock here.
-If you haven't yet, please read [the dummy guide](gmock_for_dummies.md) first to make sure you understand the basics.
+If you haven'type yet, please read [the dummy guide](gmock_for_dummies.md) first to make sure you understand the basics.